 Of course, you could repair them.
 However, it is best to analyse the damage first.
 Unplug your television and then thoroughly go through the damaged areas.
 If your screen is cracked, examine its intensity.
 If it is a minor one, then applying petroleum jelly to your screen will do the trick.
 However, if there is a major one, then it is best to call up a professional to do so.
 You do not want to take risks, as Plasmas generally cost more than their other counterparts.

-The falling prices and rapid turnover of electronics have led many people to dispose of televisions faster than ever.
+The rapid turnover and decreasing prices of electronics have led many people to dispose of televisions faster than ever.
 And we guess you’re a part of it too!
-Fortunately, you have several avenues through which you can responsibly dispose of the television, especially Plasma TVs.
+Fortunately, you have many avenues through which you can dispose of the television, especially Plasma TVs.
 Of course, reuse must be your first option, but if that’s not possible, recycling your Plasma TV can save resources and energy.
 And you can do that by contributing your TV parts as raw materials.
 You could also call a local e-waste management team.

 Although not many Plasma TVs are being manufactured these days, many are still in use.
-You can find an array of fantastic collections of Plasmas on Shops.ae.
+You can find an array of fantastic collections of Plasmas in Shops.ae.
 Feel free to browse through our product search engine that features Plasma TV sets from popular brands like Samsung, Panasonic, LG, Sony, Hitachi, and Philips.
-Moreover, you can purchase them from 500 plus online stores inclusive of online shops like Menakart, Microless, Newchic and many more.
+Moreover, you can purchase them from 500 plus online stores.